Reef-7/Business-Licensing-AI-Example/README.md

 ## 🛠 Development Tools
 - ChatGPT : Help with coding, clarifications, and optimizations.
 - Google Gemini API : Real-time reporting

+## 🧾 Future improvements

+- Produce a PDF report with professional design

+- Connect to a database to save requests history

+- Expand requirements mapping (more regulatory scenarios)

+- Support for additional languages ​​

+## 📸 Screenshots

+See the doc/screenshots/ folder